zen-browser/docs/content/guides/portable.md

 ---

-Creating a portable version of Zen Browser is straightforward.
+This [[guides/index|guide]] will hlep you creating a portable version of Zen Browser, it is straightforward.
 You just need to create a shortcut with the `-P` option for Zen Browser, and then you can open it normally, set it as the default browser, and pin it to the Taskbar.

 >[!tip]
 > By making Zen Browser portable, you can carry your personalized browser environment with you on a USB drive or between different Windows systems.